ExtendRealityLtd/VRTK/README.md

 The current available scripts are:

+#### Controller Actions (SteamVR_ControllerActions)

+The Controller Actions script provides helper methods to deal with common controller actions.
+The following methods are available:

+  * **IsControllerVisible():** returns true is the controller model is visible, returns false if it is not visible.
+  * **ToggleControllerModel(bool on):** sets the visibility of the controller model to the given boolean state.
+If true is passed then the controller model is displayed, if false is passed then the controller model is hidden.

 #### Controller Events (SteamVR_ControllerEvents)

-The controller events script is attached to a Controller object within the `[CameraRig]` prefab and provides event listeners for every button press on the controller (excluding the System Menu button as this cannot be overriden and is always used by Steam).
+The Controller Events script is attached to a Controller object within the `[CameraRig]` prefab and provides event listeners for every button press on the controller (excluding the System Menu button as this cannot be overriden and is always used by Steam).